IEscher/DAI-2022-HTTP-Infra/README.md

 Here, we will deploy a 1st version of the infrastructure with a static and dynamic web servers (respectively step1 & step2) using Docker compose.

-This can be done using the [old docker-compose.yml](docker-images/step3/docker-compose.yml.old).
+This can be done using the [first version of compose rules](docker-images/step3/docker-compose.yml.old).

 ### In brief